Introduction

 3. Teaching & Language Learning

-- Phonics practice: make clear the /t/ sound at the end of words to improve pronunciation.
+- Phonics practice: stress the /t/ sound at the end of words to improve pronunciation.

 - Spelling drills: Children can master the consonant‑vowel‑consonant (CVC) structure using these words.